erikcorry/understanding-lisp-1/README.md

 there is support for subroutines there is no stack, so it's hard to recurse.
 The obvious calling convention has only one return address per function.

-There's just one real working register, the accumulator.
+There are just two real working registers, the accumulator and the IO register.
 In addition there are various status registers, and of course the program counter, PC.

-## jsp
+## jsp instruction

 The `jsp` instruction is the basic building block for subroutine calls.
 It jumps to a new address and saves the program counter (return address) in the